RishamChandi/OrderTransformer/replit.md

 - Full CRUD operations: Add, edit, delete mappings with real-time updates
 - Search and pagination for large item mapping datasets
 - Source-specific filtering for better organization
+- Fixed SSL connection handling with multiple fallback strategies for production database in development
+- Successfully connected using SSL allow mode with enhanced error handling and troubleshooting

 ## Database Schema